santimattius/android-app-startup-extension/README.md

 - **Timeout Support:** Await all startup jobs with a configurable timeout.
 - **Metrics Flow:** Per-initializer timing, outcome, and concurrency/dispatcher data exposed as a hot `SharedFlow` — late collectors receive the full replay of all startup metrics.
 - **Coroutine Storm Mitigation:** Optional cap on concurrent async `create()` executions (`maxConcurrentAsyncInitializers`) backed by a deadlock-safe `Semaphore`, plus a library-wide default dispatcher (`defaultAsyncDispatcher`) and a strict-mode warning when concurrency exceeds a configurable threshold.
+- **Startup Priority Staggering:** Mark an async initializer `DEFERRED` via `priority()` to launch it only after the first frame is drawn (or a timeout fallback), keeping non-critical work off the startup critical path.
 - **Cancellation Reporting:** `StartupMetric.wasCancelled` distinguishes structured cancellations from real failures.
 - **Transient Initializers:** Override `retainAfterStartup()` to `false` to release the initializer's result from the registry after startup, enabling GC of side-effect-only components.
 - **Configurable Sync Ordering:** Choose between `SyncOrderingStrategy.Lazy` (default DFS) or `Topological` (Kahn's algorithm with upfront cycle detection before any `create()` runs).